-A number of other projects, including construction of the Eureka High School Gymnasium, modernizations of the parent and community reception areas and nurses' offices at Alice Birney Elementary and Lafayette Elementary, the new parking lot and student and bus drop-off zones at Grant Elementary, modernization of the Eureka High Science Building, and installation of the Eureka High School Public Announcement bell and clock system, are either awaiting approval from the Division of State Architect, or are in the development or planning stages.
+A number of other projects are either awaiting approval from the Division of State Architect, or are in the development or planning stages.
+These include construction of the Eureka High School Gymnasium, modernization of the parent and community reception areas and nurses' offices at Alice Birney Elementary and Lafayette Elementary, the new parking lot and student and bus drop-off zones at Grant Elementary, and modernization of the Eureka High Science Building.